wish2023/blender_synthetics/README.md

 # Blender Synthetcis

-This repo contains all codes and bitstreams to upload a custom mulit-layer perceptron model onto an FPGA.
+Create your own synthetic dataset for object detection.

 ## Description

-Decsription here
+This repo creates random scenes on blender, imports custom 3D models with randomised configurations, and renders numerous images with annotations to train an object detection model.

 ## Getting Started